Please Note: Illinois Peregrine webcams are active April - July.

 Watch the progress of nesting Peregrine Falcons through live streaming webcams!
 Thanks to the generous support of our site hosts who fund and maintain their web cameras, we are able to peer into the nests of a few of Illinois’ Peregrine families.

 Our Waukegan site has been active since 2001.
 Since then, more than 50+ young have fledged from here.
 Each spring it is important to identify the adults.
 Try to read the leg bands if/when the adult gets close to the camera.
-In 2014, we saw a new female (Patsy - b/r band) replace the previous female (Fran - b/g band).
-Fran had been the only female at this site until then.
-This webcam is active year round so keep an eye out for any Peregrines taking shelter from the cold in the nest box during winter.
+Last year (2015) construction activity near the box prompted the falcons to nest in a more secluded location nearby.
+This year they have been seen courting inside the box.
+We have great hopes that they will use the nest box again this year.

 We have a new one year old female paired with Squawker.
 Though eggs hatched, the nest ultimately failed.
 One of Illinois' most popular nest sites, the Evanston Peregrines have quite a following.
 Devoted Peregrine watchers follow this pair faithfully throughout the season from egg laying through the ever nerve-racking fledging season.
 Be sure to visit the Evanston Public Library's website to find the date for banding as it is open to the public.
 Banding usually takes place in early June.
 Check the camera and you'll know its time when the chicks are still big and fluffy but their brown flight feathers are starting to come in.